 Watch Judy’s performances of “West Side Story Medley”, “Judy at the Palace Medley”, “A Couple of Swells” and “I Loved Him” below:

-September 3, 2015: Here’s an online ad from the Warner Bros. shop promoting the 76th anniversary of The Wizard of Oz.
-It will be interesting to see what they’ll release for the upcoming 80th anniversary in 2019.
+September 3, 2015: Here’s an online ad from the Warner Bros. shop celebrating the 76th anniversary of The Wizard of Oz.
+Featured is the 75th Anniversary Collector’s Edition in the 3D/Blu-ray Disc/DVD/Ultra Violet formats and other collectibles.